Barbara Maria Stafford: Early life and education

 Stafford is of European parentage and was born in Vienna, Austria.
-Her family immigrated to the United States when she was seven, first living in Ft.
-Monroe, Virginia.
-However, her American stepfather's job as a military attaché caused the family to move every few years to postings in cities including Leghorn and Rome, Italy; Yokohama, Japan; Kilene, Texas; and Ft.
+Her family immigrated to the United States when she was seven, first living in Fort Monroe, Virginia.
+However, her American stepfather's job as a military attaché caused the family to move every few years to postings in cities including Leghorn, Rome, Italy; Yokohama, Japan; Kilene, Texas; and Ft.
 Knox, Kentucky.

 Stafford received her BA from Northwestern University, where she majored in continental philosophy and comparative literature.
-She spent a year at the Sorbonne in Paris studying with Jean Wahl, Philippe Souriau, and Charles Dédéyan.
-She returned to Northwestern to study art history and got her MA She went on to the University of Chicago for doctoral studies, and during this period won a fellowship from the American Association of University Women that enabled her to study at the Warburg Institute in London, where she met art historian Ernst Gombrich, who became her thesis adviser.
+She spent a year at the Sorbonne in Paris, studying with Jean Wahl, Philippe Souriau, and Charles Dédéyan.
+She returned to Northwestern to study art history and got her MA.
+She went on to the University of Chicago for doctoral studies, and during this period she won a fellowship from the American Association of University Women that enabled her to study at the Warburg Institute in London.
+There she met art historian Ernst Gombrich, who became her thesis adviser.